MiguelAHG/migs-germar-data-science-blog/posts/2023-08-01-MG-Pokemon-Team-Inspector.md

 Under that chart, there is also a "Detailed View" that lets you choose one enemy type and see the exact numbers behind the insights.

 ![](images/markdown-images/mg-pokemon-team-inspector/7-team-analysis-balanced-detailed.png){fig-align="center" width=600}

+The **Team vs Team** page shows a similar analysis, except that you load two teams first, then choose which team is "your" team and which is the "enemy" team.
+This is useful if you know which Pokemon a gym leader has, for example, and you want to be ready to fight their team.

 This project used the Streamlit framework for web app development, the pandas package for data manipulation, and the Altair package for data visualization.